George Born: NASA career

 Born also worked on orbit determination for Seasat where he served as Geophysical Evaluation Manager for the project.
 He was in charge of the efforts to demonstrate that the instrument package containing a radar altimeter, windfield scatterometer, synthetic aperture radar, scanning multichannel microwave radiometer, and a visual and infrared radiometer, met all specification for measuring geophysical parameters over the ocean.
 These included sea surface topography, sea surface temperature, atmospheric water vapor, and ocean surface imaging.
 This spacecraft flew the first suite of ocean-observing microwave sensors and required orbit determination solution uncertainties below 1 meter in satellite position.
 The spacecraft failed three months after launch but had returned a huge amount of data on global ocean winds, waves, currents and surface temperature.
 During this time, he also served as supervisor of the Precision Orbit Determination Group which was responsible for navigating Earth and interplanetary missions.

-Born was instrumental in the design and implementation of the TOPEX/Poseidon oceanographic mission.
-This joint project between NASA and the French space agency CNES required the most precise orbit determination solutions to date and provided centimeter-level uncertainty in sea level measurements.
-TOPEX/Poseidon changed our understanding of the oceans and graphically depicted El Niño and La Niña as well as giving us data which allowed mapping of the global currents and circulation patterns for the first time.
-Walter Munk, one of the world’s foremost oceanographers, would call this mission “the most successful ocean experiment of all time.”
-Born would also be involved in the development of the Jason-1 and Jason-2 spacecraft, the successors to TOPEX/Poseidon.
+Born helped design and implement the TOPEX/Poseidon oceanographic mission.
+This joint project between NASA and the French space agency CNES required precise orbit-determination solutions and provided sea-level measurements with centimeter-level accuracy.
+TOPEX/Poseidon changed our understanding of the oceans, graphically depicted El Niño and La Niña, and gave data that allowed scientists to map global currents and circulation patterns for the first time.
+Oceanographer Walter Munk called it "the most successful ocean experiment of all time."
+Born was also involved in developing Jason-1 and Jason-2, the successor spacecraft to TOPEX/Poseidon.